albiejodev/albiejodev/README.md

 > **Production system at Cloudesign Technology Services · Jul 2024 – May 2026**

-CloudTrack is a multi-tenant B2B logistics platform that I worked on for approximately two years.
-I contributed across the backend architecture and independently owned multiple production modules.
+CloudTrack is a multi-tenant B2B logistics platform that I worked on for  two years.
+I contributed across the frontend and backend architecture ,  independently owned multiple production modules.

 The platform involved **microservices, asynchronous communication, real-time tracking, financial workflows, auctions, notifications, and high-frequency operational APIs**.